Skip to main content

 Insurance & Reinsurance

-We are pleased to issue our ninth edition of the Regulatory Compliance Quarterly Updates.
+We are pleased to issue the twelfth edition of the Regulatory Compliance Quarterly Updates.
 These updates are intended to keep Maltese regulated entities informed of regulatory changes and developments taking place in the local financial services space.
-In this issue, we focus on the sector specific and cross-sectoral regulatory updates relating to investment services, CSPs, fintech, insurance undertakings and insurance intermediaries.
-Our ninth Regulatory Compliance Quarterly Update can be found here .The Regulatory Compliance Quarterly Update does not purport to give legal, regulatory,financial or tax advice.
-Should you require further information or assistance, please do not hesitate to contact Michael…
+In this issue, we focus on the sector specific and cross-sectoral regulatory updates relating to investment services, CSPs, fintech, credit institutions, insurance undertakings and insurance intermediaries.
+Our eleventh Regulatory Compliance Quarterly Update can be found here .The Regulatory Compliance Quarterly Update does not purport to give legal, regulatory,financial or tax advice.
+Should you require further information or assistance, please do not hesitate to…

 Investment Services & Funds